siddii/bash-goodies/README.md

 bash-utils
 =====

-Collection of bash utilities for GIT & other command line goodness!
+Collection of bash utilities for GIT & other command line goodies!

 ##Disclaimer

-The source files & scripts in this repository are collected from various sources.
+The source code in this repository are collected from various sources.
-Please refer to the individual scripts for their origin.
-Thanks to those individual contributors for making this possible :)
+Please refer to the individual script files for their origin.
+Thanks to those contributors for making this possible :)

 ##Installation